AyrA/Gemini/docs/GEMINI+.md

 - **Size**: Size of the body data in bytes (see BODY section for details).
 Useful for progress indicators or file transfer verification
 - **LastModified**: ISO 8601 timestamp of when the resource was last modified.
 If the file is downloaded to disk, this value should be set on the file, provided it's within the range supported by the file system, and not in the future.
 - **Filename**: Suggested file name for file downloads.
 Clients should remove path information from this, and sanitize the file name to make it valid.
 Suggestion is to replace invalid characters with `_`
+- **Range**: For range requests (see BODY section for details) the byte range of the content that's sent to the client

 Values containing whitespace should be enclosed in double quotes.